 “But we have SharePoint?”

 Even if you have SharePoint or a policy/procedure document management system, the content within them is unstructured because it was created in MS Word or another word processor (sometimes even Excel).
 The document managers and document control systems do a great job at managing content at the file level but fall short of managing the content that is inside that file.
+(Read more about the challenges of using SharePoint for SOPs.)

 And that is the crux of the problem.